Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     * 1: Build clean trajectory

     _New in v1.3.0_

-`temperature` (Default = 298.15)
-: Specify the temperature to calculate experimental ΔG from Ki and the Interaction Entropy (Only if `entropy` = 2).
-Avoid inconsistencies with defined internal temperature (298.15 K) when `nmode` or `qh` are used.

-    !!! warning "Keep in mind"
-        Note that the `nmode` as `qh` model to calculate the entropy term are parameterized and will only work at 298.15 K

-    _New in v1.4.0: Replace `entropy_temp`_

 `use_sander` (Default = 0)
 :   use sander for energy calculations, even when `mmpbsa_py_energy` will suffice